tommy-ca/tardis-machine/README.md

 - For Kinesis: Confirm `--kinesis-region` and stream name are correct; ensure IAM permissions allow `PutRecords` on the specified stream.
 - For Kinesis: Review batching knobs regularly: `--kinesis-max-batch-size` should stay below Kinesis `PutRecords` limits (500 records), and `--kinesis-max-batch-delay-ms` must align with downstream latency budgets.
 - For NATS: Ensure `--nats-servers` points to healthy NATS servers and subjects are appropriately configured for your routing needs.
+- For Redis: Ensure `--redis-url` points to a healthy Redis instance and streams are appropriately configured for your routing needs.
+- For Redis: Review batching knobs regularly: `--redis-max-batch-size` and `--redis-max-batch-delay-ms` should align with throughput requirements.
 - For Silver Kafka: Verify `--kafka-silver-brokers` reflects the current cluster endpoints; apply same broker maintenance as Bronze layer.
 - For Silver Kafka: Confirm `--kafka-silver-acks` and `--kafka-silver-idempotent` match broker durability targets.
 - For Silver Kafka: Review batching knobs regularly: `--kafka-silver-max-batch-size` and `--kafka-silver-max-batch-delay-ms` should align with throughput requirements.